We put our musicians in touch with collectors who offers their instruments on loan:

 One of the most famous and appreciated Italian violin makers of the last century, Dante Regazzoni has always remained far from the worldly scene, dedicating himself with meticulousness and passion to his work in the tranquility of the workshop in Cortenova (LC), now on display at the Auditorium Parco della Musica – Rome, together with the viola prized by the Presidency of the Council of Ministers and Gold Medal of the Accademia S. Cecilia in 1956.

 For him, making instruments was a continuous research, the main stages of which were certainly the meetings with Peter Tàtar, Ferdinando Galimberti, Gioacchino Pasqualini and the brothers Giacomo and

 Leandro Bisiach, with whom he worked until the very end.

 The association can count on two violins and a cello that the sisters Regazzoni, daughters of the luthier Dante Regazzoni (1916-1999) wish to bring to life, making them available to talented young musicians.

 In collaboration with

-The Association can count on some marvellous instruments that a member of the Bisiach family is glad to keep alive by handing them over to us.
+The collection includes some marvellous instruments that a member of the Bisiach family is glad to keep alive by handing them over to us.
 Six violins and a viola of Giacomo Bisiach, a great luthier, last of a dynasty of master luthiers from the highest classical italian tradition.
 In particular, Giacomo Bisiach, was not only renowned for its ability to varnish and restore the instruments but was also a fine artisan in the construction of new ones.
 He was active in Milan for over forty years, until 1972, working with his father Leandro junior.